mauricelanghinrichs/memocell/docs/getting_started.rst

 MemoCell
 ========

-An exact modelling framework for stochastic processes with and without memory in Python.
+Bayesian inference of stochastic cellular processes with and without memory in Python.

 Getting Started
 ===============